metcalf/saypi/README.md

 In our early Go applications we struggled to return useful errors to our users and log the right details for debugging.
-We tried various patterns that left us returning unhelpful errors, overly helpful errors that exposed us to SSRF vulnerabilities or, at best, poorly structured error data.
+We tried various patterns that left us returning unhelpful errors, overly "helpful" errors that exposed us to SSRF vulnerabilities or, at best, poorly structured error data.

 Errors may start deep in the application, far from the request handler.
-In our Ruby applications this logic would throw a `UserError` that bubbles all the way up the stack into error handling middleware.
+In our Ruby applications we would throw a `UserError` that bubbles all the way up the stack into error handling middleware.
 This deeply couples the entire application to a particular transport and assumptions about user permissions.
-In Go, we try to propogate useful types, following the patterns in the standard library.
+In Go, we prefer to propogate descriptive types, following the patterns in the standard library.

 In this snippet, the repository translates a known database error into a package-specific type.
 For unknown errors it uses